SBagaria2710/SBagaria2710/README.md

 # Projects 👷‍♂️

 I have had to opportunity to work on multiple projects.
 Listing some of them 👇
+- [Lofi Night](https://github.com/SBagaria2710/lofi-night.club): A lofi station of hand-picked songs which is only accessible at night.
 - [Wall.Eth](https://github.com/SBagaria2710/wall.eth): A cryptocurrency project to send crypto around the world.
 - [Task Board](https://github.com/SBagaria2710/task-board): Task board for managing task status.
 Inspired from Notion.
 - [Tab Securer](https://www.producthunt.com/posts/tab-securer): A browser extension to mark, hide and show private tabs in one click.

 # Open Source Contribution 🤝

-I'm an active contributor/member at [Team Shiksha](http://frontend.army/) and [Real Dev Squad](https://github.com/Real-Dev-Squad) from February 2021.
+I'm an active mentor/learner/community manager at [Team Shiksha](http://frontend.army/) and [Real Dev Squad](https://github.com/Real-Dev-Squad) from February 2021.
 I'm also the app owner of [website-learn](https://github.com/Real-Dev-Squad/website-learn) which is primarily written in Vue.js<br />
 I've also contributed at [Mattermost](https://github.com/mattermost) for a [couple](https://github.com/mattermost/mattermost-server/issues?q=assignee%3ASBagaria2710+is%3Aclosed+) of issues.